jonesleonard/authorize-job-resource/README.md

 * `users`: *Optional.* The name of the user to authorize.
 Required if `teams` is not specified.
 * `access_token`: *Required.* A GitHub token with `read:org` scope.
 * `ghe_host`: *Optional.* The hostname of the GitHub Enterprise instance to communicate with the GitHub API.
+* `suffix`: *Optional.* A suffix to append to the `$BUILD_CREATED_BY` metadata environment variable.
+This is useful when using GitHub Enterprise Cloud and your company appends a suffix to the username.

 ### Source Example